 The DCAC Forensic Interview Team assists Dallas County law enforcement and Child Protective Services investigators by conducting specialized and unique investigative interviews of children making an outcry of abuse.
 The goal of a forensic interview is to gather pertinent information from children in a neutral, non-leading, developmentally sensitive, and legally defensible manner.

 Successful prosecution of child abuse cases begins with a thorough investigation.
 At the core of that investigation, the ability to ensure the safety and protection of children often starts with the initial forensic interview conducted by a trained professional.

-The forensic interview process allows partner agencies to observe the interview as it is being conducted.
-This allows for a collaborative team approach to taking a child’s statement, therefore protecting the integrity of the information gathered.
+The forensic interview process allows partner agencies to observe the interview as it is being conducted, allowing for a collaborative team approach to taking a child’s statement and therefore protecting the integrity of the information gathered.
 This approach allows investigative parties to thoroughly assess child safety issues and possible criminal offenses that may have been committed.
 The forensic interview is often a critical part of not only the initial investigation but also the criminal prosecution at trial.
 DCAC Forensic Interviewers are often called upon to provide both fact and expert witness testimony to aid in successful prosecution of offenders.